acm-svnit/linux-101-challenge/README.md

 7. For the vim section, the answers will be evaluated on the basis of number of keystrokes used.

 8. Number in brackets after each problem statement specify the maximum points for solving that problem.

+9. **UPDATE**: Still stuck? don't worry you can submit till today midnight (7th September 2020, 11:59pm), but with -5 points penalty.

 ## CLI: 60 Points
 For all the questions, assume that your are starting from the question directory `q-xx`.